+Wichita State University Office of Institutional Equity and Compliance

+Annual Report Academic Year 2020-2021

+OUR MISSION

-Wichita State University Office of Institutional Equity and Compliance Annual Report Academic Year 2019-2020 OUR MISSION Wichita State University strives to provide an educational, employment and contracting environment that reflects its mission and promotes a deep understanding and appreciation among the diverse members of the University community.
+Wichita State University strives to provide an educational, employment and contracting environment that reflects its mission and promotes a deep understanding and appreciation among the diverse members of the University community.
 It is essential that all members of the community feel included and engaged, and that the contributions of all individuals are respected.
 All members of the Wichita State University community have a responsibility to uphold these values.

 The Office of Institutional Equity and Compliance is committed to preventing and eliminating discrimination or harassment based on protected characteristics, including age (over 40), ancestry, color, disability, gender, gender expression, gender identity, genetic information, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, or status as a veteran.

+INTRODUCTION

-INTRODUCTION The Office of Institutional Equity and Compliance (OIEC) is publishing the data in this Annual Report to enhance transparency and inform the campus community about the number of reported instances of sex and gender-based discrimination and harassment (including sexual harassment) and related retaliation, as well as reported instances of other protected characteristic discrimination, harassment and related retaliation managed through the Wichita State University's Office of Institutional Equity and Compliance.1 OIEC enforces and oversees WSU Policies 8.16, 3.06, 3.19 and 3.47 ("OIEC Policies").2 This report details reported incidents in the 2019-2020 Academic Year (AY), August 1, 2019 to July 31, 2020, and informs the way we work to meet the needs of our campus community.3 1 In August 2018, Wichita State University combined the Title IX Office and Equal Opportunity Office under the Office of Institutional Equity and Compliance (OIEC).
+The Office of Institutional Equity and Compliance (OIEC) is publishing the data in this Annual Report to enhance transparency and inform the campus community about the number of reported instances of sex and gender-based discrimination and harassment (including sexual harassment) and related retaliation, as well as reported instances of other protected characteristic discrimination, harassment and related retaliation managed through the Wichita State University's Office of Institutional Equity and Compliance.
+OIEC enforces and oversees WSU Policies 3.06, 3.19 and 3.47 ("OIEC Policies").
+This report details reported incidents in the 2020-2021 Academic Year (AY), August 1, 2020 to July 31, 2021, and informs the way we work to meet the needs of our campus community.

+&lt;sup>1 In August 2018, Wichita State University combined the Title IX Office and Equal Opportunity Office under the Office of Institutional Equity and Compliance (OIEC).
 This report is a collection of data from both Title IX and Equal Opportunity.

-2 This report refers to Policy 3.06 which was in place before the DOE issued new Title IX regulations.
-In August 2020, in compliance with Title IX of the Higher Education Act of 1972, Title IX's Final Regulations issued on May 2020 (34.C.F.R. § 106.30 (2020)), WSU significantly revised 3.06 (and incorporated 8.16 into 3.06) to address new requirements for the handling of sexual harassment and other sex-based offenses.
-Thus, policies, processes and terms used herein may differ today as a result of policy revisions made to Policy 3.06 since July 2020.
-For WSU's current version of 3.06, effective August 2020, click here: WSU 3.06.
-3 Data is this report is presented in a de-identified aggregate format, and with an intentional delay of one academic year to protect the privacy of all individuals involved.
-OIEC STAFF The Office of Institutional Equity and Compliance team includes our Executive Director, Equal Opportunity Coordinator, and Title IX Coordinator.
+&lt;sup>2 In August 2020, in compliance with Title IX of the Higher Education Act of 1972, Title IX's Final Regulations issued on May 2020 (34.C.F.R. § 106.30 (2020)), WSU significantly revised 3.06 (and incorporated 8.16 into 3.06) to address new requirements for the handling of sexual harassment and other sex-based offenses.

+&lt;sup>3 Data in this report is presented in a de-identified aggregate format to protect the privacy of all individuals involved.

+OIEC STAFF

+The Office of Institutional Equity and Compliance team includes our Executive Director, Equal Opportunity Coordinator, and Title IX Coordinator.
 Together, we combine our collective experience and expertise to address each report of harassment and discrimination we receive.
 We work together to determine case assignments and meet regularly to discuss ongoing cases and new reports.
 We support each other in our reviews and investigations and collaborate on providing training to the University community.

 Christine Taylor, J.D., L.L.M.
+Executive Director